IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/ceos.rst

 ========================

 .. deprecated:: 2.7
-   Use `idaes.models.properties.modular_properties.eos.ceos` in the Modular Property Framework instead.
+   Use :class:`idaes.models.properties.modular_properties.eos.ceos` in the Modular Property Framework instead.

 This property package implements a general form of a cubic equation of state which can be used for most cubic-type equations of state.
 This package supports phase equilibrium calculations with a smooth phase transition formulation that makes it amenable for equation oriented optimization.
 The following equations of state are currently supported: